epam/edp-nexus-operator/docs/api.md

 NexusRepositorySpec defines the desired state of NexusRepository.
+It should contain only one format of repository - go, maven, npm, etc. and only one type - proxy, hosted or group.

 <table>
     <thead>